 - Set up your new iPhone from an iCloud or iTunes backup or from scratch

 - Once your iPhone has finished the setup process, you can open the Watch app.
 (You can also bring your Apple Watch near your iPhone to bring up a similar interface to the AirPods pairing screen, which will then launch the Watch app.)

 How to change your Apple Watch's LTE account to a new iPhone

 If you've purchased an LTE Apple Watch, you'll likely have a cellular plan for that Apple Watch attached to your iPhone's account.
 Good news: You shouldn't need to move the plan over when you move to your new iPhone.
 Just follow the steps above, and you should be all set.
 That's because your iPhone's phone number and plan stay the same, even if you switch to a new iPhone (with a new SIM card inside it).

-If you're moving to a new carrier along with your new iPhone, however, you'll need to check in with your new carrier for the easiest way to switch.
+However, if you're moving to a new carrier along with your new iPhone, you'll need to check in with your new carrier for the easiest way to switch.
 Most likely, you'll need to do the following: